mendahu/lighthouse-lectures/crud_with_express/outline.md

 # Database

-- Create an object to store data
+- Create an object to store data (object of objects with at least three properties, keyed to `id`)
-- Add sample data (at least three)
+- Add sample data (at least three rows)

 # Scaffold